Kahlua Tiramisu for Two

 - ⅓ cup cold espresso (or 1 rounded teaspoon of espresso powder mixed into 1/3 cup hot water)

 - Cocoa powder

-Beat egg white in medium bowl until stiff and glossy.
+- Beat egg white in a medium bowl until stiff and glossy.
 Set aside.

-This dessert contains raw eggs so it should not be served to young children or the immune compromised.
+This dessert contains raw eggs so it should not be served to young children, the elderly, or the immune-compromised.
 If you can find pasteurized eggs, that's a safe alternative!